Skip to content

 Identify your measurements

-Once your team have answered the five questions above and created a rough timeline for their work, they may want to note down the measurements and data they will need to calculate the velocity of the ISS.
+Once your team has answered the five questions above and created a rough timeline for their work, they may want to note down the measurements and data they will need to calculate the velocity of the ISS.
 If they need help, you could encourage them to take a look at the creator guide, and the project guides and other resources listed earlier in this mentor guide.

 Work out the key program tasks visually